 - 1. Clean the spool and case with a suitable solution and dry with compressed air.
 Plug all ports with plastic caps. - 2.
-Check the spool and inside of the case for scratches, grooves, scoring, etc. If any grooves have developed with a depth of 0.127 mm (0.005 in) the unit should be replaced.
+Check the spool and inside of the case for scratches, grooves, scoring, etc. If any grooves have developed with a depth of 0.005 in (0.127 mm) the unit should be replaced.

-- NOTE: Lubricate the interior of the swivel to prevent rusting from condensation. - 1.
-Lubricate the spool, seals, and rings.
+NOTE: Lubricate the interior of the swivel to prevent rusting from condensation.

+1. Lubricate the spool, seals, and rings.